Final Expense Insurance Sales Opportunities You May Be Missing

 • Death in year three or later would pay 100 percent of the death benefit.

-Generally, you’ll find that clients who qualify for graded or modified final expense plans usually have less than perfect health and have a specific health issue that is chronic in nature and would prevent them from getting a standard or more traditional whole life policy.
-For instance, they may have chronic obstructive pulmonary disease (COPD), diabetes or have had heart attacks in the past.
+Graded or modified policies aren’t only for older clients.
+Generally, you’ll find that clients who qualify for graded or modified final expense plans usually have less-than-perfect health and a specific health issue that is recent or chronic in nature and would prevent them from getting a standard or more traditional whole life policy.
+For instance, they may have chronic obstructive pulmonary disease (COPD), diabetes with high levels of insulin, or have had heart attacks in the past.
+Some products have specific health issues that will get preferential treatment from the carrier.
+For example, there are carriers that will issue policies to younger adults in their 20s or 30s who could have chronic conditions like diabetes.

 Traditional Final Expense